david-leverenz/leverenz-portfolio/README.md

 I will use this website to showcase my work to potential employers.

+Please Note: When viewing the live link, one of the images does not display.
+I could not figure out how to fix it prior to the assignment's due date and time.
+It works when I view the html through VS Code!

 ## Description

 When a user opens the page they are presented with the my name, and links to sections about me, their work, and how to contact them.